singhviraj/yii2project/README.md

 # yii2project (project is in master branch)
-3To select a branch kindly click on the top left button mentioning branch
+# To select a branch kindly click on the top left main button

 Client will be redirected from http://localhost/project/basic/web/index.php to